CarlosNZ/json-edit-react/README.md

 ```

 A Filter function is available for the `collapse` prop as well, so you can have your data appear with deeply-nested collections opened up, while collapsing everything else, for example.

+There is no specific restriction function for editing object key names, but they must return `true` for *both* `restrictEdit` and `restrictDelete` (and `restrictAdd` for collections), since changing a key name is equivalent to deleting a property and adding a new one.

 ### Examples